4 Minute Read

 Folks in their 30s really are at a great time in life.
 You have the potential to reach your goals, and you’re mature enough to know they won’t be handed to you on a silver platter —you’ve got to work hard and take action to reach them.

 You’ve also got enough life experience under your belt to know you don’t have all the answers about some things like long-term retirement investing.
-That’s why Dave recommends people of all ages work with an experienced investing advisor who can answer your questions and show you how to get your retirement savings started the right way.
+That’s why Dave recommends people of all ages work with an experienced financial consultant who can answer your questions and show you how to get your retirement savings started the right way.